cnvin/progen3_tasR/README.md

 # ProGen3

-This repository contains code to access the ProGen3 suite of models as well as cli interface to run these models for scoring and generation.
+This repository contains code to access the ProGen3 family of models as well as cli interface to run these models for scoring and generation.

 ## Models Available

-More info on Progen3 Models can be found [here](https://profluent.bio/showcase/progen3).
+More info on ProGen3 Models can be found [here](https://profluent.bio/showcase/progen3).
 In the subsequent sections, you can provide a model name from following table where needed.

 | Model Name                 | Model Parameters | HuggingFace Link                                                                |
 | -------------------------- | ---------------- | ------------------------------------------------------------------------------- |